 I followed him to the bathroom and he positioned a mirror so I could see it from the back.
 When I saw my new braids I was shocked and impressed that he had such good ssoppen-making skills.

-George went to a closet and grabbed two helmets and handed one to me and said, “Here, try this one on and see how it fits.”
+George went to a closet and grabbed two helmets, handed one to me, and said, “Here, try this one on and see how it fits.”

 I picked it up.
 It smelled just like George as it slid right over my French braid.
 He checked it and said, “looks good, Anna.”